Chicago, Christmas, Humor, Marriage

-Mike and I went into the city for a date night last night, and it was a lot of fun.
-Chicago is magical during the holidays.
-We are so fortunate to live close enough to the largest city in the Midwest that we can just pop in and out rather than making a trip out of it, and we never take that for granted.
+Mike and I had a great time on our date night in the city last night.
+We are extremely fortunate to live so close to the Midwest’s largest city that we can simply pop in and out rather than making a trip out of it, and we never take that for granted.

-Mike’s parents both grew up on Chicago’s north side.
+Mike’s parents are both from the north side of Chicago.
 Many years ago, his grandfather’s family immigrated to the city from Ireland.
-All of the men on his father’s side of the family became Chicago cops.
-That is, until his father defied convention by becoming a police officer in the Chicago suburbs.
-Then Mike went and completely ruined the tradition by going into sales.
+All of the men on his father’s side of the family became Chicago police officers.
+That is, until his father defied convention by relocating to the Chicago suburbs and becoming a police officer there.

-The River Shannon, a pub in the Lincoln Park neighborhood, has Mike’s grandfather’s picture up on the wall, along with several other Chicago police officers from the time.
-It’s a little establishment with a lot of personality that even allows you to bring your pets inside.
-On Cubs game days, they also offer fans free hot dogs.
-Let’s go, White Sox.
+Mike’s grandfather’s picture is on display at the River Shannon, a pub in the Lincoln Park neighborhood, along with several other Chicago police officers from the time.
+It’s a small establishment with a lot of character, and you can even bring your pets inside.
+On Cubs game days, fans can also get free hot dogs.

 So, there is that Chicago history.
 Then there’s our personal history with Chicago.

-He chose to tell me he loved me for the first time at the top of the John Hancock building while we were in the city at Christmastime.
+He chose to tell me he loved me for the first time at the top of the John Hancock building.

-When it’s not this picture I took of Anna (for her senior pictures) looking at a Wendella Boat Tour which “happened to be” sailing by on the Chicago River right as we took this picture.
-Which also happens to be the boat company Mike’s dad used to work for when he was in high school.
-(I don’t believe in coincidences)
+When it isn’t this picture I took of Anna (for her senior pictures) looking at a Wendella Boat Tour that “happened to be” sailing by on the Chicago River right as we took it.
+This is also the boat company Mike’s father used to work for when he was in high school.

 I really love this city.